ethereum/ethereum-org/views/content/token.md

         balanceOf[msg.sender] = initialSupply;
     }

 Take a look at the right column besides the contract and you'll see a drop down, written *pick a contract*.
 Select the "myToken" contract and you'll see that now it shows a section called *Constructor parameters*.
-These are changeable parameters for your token, so you can reuse the same code and only change this variables in the future.
+These are changeable parameters for your token, so you can reuse the same code and only change these variables in the future.

 ![Edit New Contract](/images/tutorial/function-picker.png)